telerik/xaml-docs/controls/radrichtextbox/getting-started/getting-started-active-document-editor.md

 * __Comment__: This is the document editor that displays a comment in the document.
 When you start editing a comment, this type of document editor is activated.
 Read more about comments in the [Comments]({%slug radrichtextbox-features-comments%}) help article.

-Currently, all document editors are of type RadRichTextBox.
-In other words, RadRichTextBox uses child RadRichTextBox controls as IDocumentEditors to edit the different parts of its content.

 ## Using the Active Document Editor

-The active editor can be get via the __ActiveDocumentEditor__ property of RadRichTextBox.
+You can get the active editor via the __ActiveDocumentEditor__ property of RadRichTextBox.

 #### __[C#] Example 1: Getting the active document editor__
 {{region radrichtextbox-getting-started-activedocumenteditor-0}}
 	IDocumentEditor activeEditor = radRichTextBox.ActiveDocumentEditor;
 {{endregion}}

 You can see when the active editor is changed using the __ActiveDocumentEditorChanged__ event.
-The event arguments contains the editors type which you can get via the args' __DocumentEditorType__ property.
+The event arguments contain the editor's type which you can get via the args' __DocumentEditorType__ property.
 This event is useful when you need to modify the active document editor or subscribe for its events.

 #### __[C#] Example 2: Using the ActiveDocumentEditorChanged event__
 {{region radrichtextbox-getting-started-activedocumenteditor-1}}